The Probabilistic Gamble:

 Search

 Start at the top level of the head node.
 At each level, advance forward while the next node’s key is less than the target.
 When advancing would overshoot, drop one level.
 At level 0, the next node is either your target or it doesn’t exist.
-Expected comparisons: $O(\log n)$, each level roughly halves the search space.
+Expected comparisons: $O(\log n)$, each level cuts the search space by a factor of $1/p$.

 func search(list *SkipList, target int) *Node {